kmjaku/Wolf-3d/README.md

 This Wolf3d was created as a school project.

-Created in pure C. It is a imitation of the First Person Shooter game [Wolfenstein 3d](http://3d.wolfenstein.com/game_EU.php).
+Created in pure C. It is an imitation of the First Person Shooter game [Wolfenstein 3d](http://3d.wolfenstein.com/game_EU.php).

 ## Prerequisites